unoplatform/uno.extensions/doc/Overview/Mvux/ListStates.md

 }
 ```

-Another overload is `UpdateAsync`, which allows you to apply an update on select item criteria, using a predicate that is checked before updating an individual update, and if an item qualifies, uses the `updater` argument, which in this case is a `Func<T, T>` which applies to an individual item:
+Another overload is `UpdateAsync`, which allows you to apply an update on items that match a criteria.
+The `match` predicate is checked for each item.It the item matches the criteria, the updater is invoked which returns a new instance of the item with the update applied:

 ```csharp
 public async ValueTask TrimLongNames(CancellationToken ct = default)